earthly/earthly/docs/cloud/satellites/managing.md

 Satellites must be in a sleep state before an update can be started.
 You can use the `earthly satellite sleep` command to do this manually.
 Below are some examples of how you can use the `update` command.

-The following example updates a satellite to the latest version, respecting any pinned versions:
+The following example updates a satellite to the latest revision, respecting any pinned versions:

 ```bash
 earthly satellite update my-satellite